RxNLP/PyRXNLP/README.md

   pip install pyrxnlp
   ```

-2. If you are using the cloud APIs, get your [API Key](http://www.rxnlp.com/api-key/)
+2. Get your [API Key](http://www.rxnlp.com/api-key/).
+Note that API keys are only needed to access the APIs within  `pyrxnlp.api` package.

 3. Start coding.
 Here's an example of **Clustering Sentences**